 There is more choice than you might expect to get on the Mobility scheme with premium brands such as BMW, Mercedes and Audi mixing with cheaper brands such as Mazda, Volkswagen and Skoda.
 So whether your budget is tight or a bit more flexible, then you will be able to find a car to suit.

 For our list of the best cars to choose on Motability, we've picked some of the top models in each class, so you’ll know which Motability dealers to target first for test drives.

 The best cars for Motability customers in each class

-Click the tabs at the top left of the page or the links below to find out our top three city cars, superminis, family hatchbacks, MPVs and 4x4s to lease on Motability…
+Click the links below to find out our top three city cars, superminis, family hatchbacks, MPVs and 4x4s to lease on Motability…

 - 1Introduction - currently readingThe Motability scheme is designed to get the disabled moving, and we've picked the best cars in five categories by way of a guide

 - 2Best small cars for MotabilitySmall cars offer Motability users transport to get from A to B, but there's much more to our three picks